 The Physical Elements:

-What if you could combine the raw power of traditional Japanese Shotokan Karate with the pragmatic self defense philosophy of Kenpo (kempo) karate and add the principles of power from boxing, kickboxing and tang soo do and tae kwon do and package these elements into one martial art?
+From Black Belt Magazine, where Master Corley was inducted into the Black Belt Hall of Fame: What if you could combine the raw power of traditional Japanese Shotokan Karate with the pragmatic self defense philosophy of Kenpo (kempo) karate and add the principles of power from boxing, kickboxing and tang soo do and tae kwon do and package these elements into one martial art?

 And what if you could add to that the American Philosophy to develop a powerful, quick adult or effective Karate Kid?